pfizer-opensource/scikit-digital-health/docs/src/dev/adding_modules.rst

 Adding modules
 ##############

-The goal of ``scikit-imu`` is to have one package with a defined structure that allows for easy pipeline generaton with multiple stages that may or may not depends on previous stages.
+The goal of ``scikit-imu`` is to have one package with a defined structure that allows for easy pipeline generaton with multiple stages that may or may not depend on previous stages.
 To that end, there are several pre-defined base classes intended to be sub-classeed that will help setting up modules that are intended to directly interface with the pipeline infrastructure.

 Add a new module